rohit719/AIR-QUALITY-INDEX-PREDICTOR/README.md

 - Build a Random Forest Regression Model,trained the model using dataset and used evaluation metrics to check efficiency of model **(RandomForestRegressor.ipynb)**
 - Build a Xgboost Regression Model,trained the model using dataset and used evaluation metrics to check efficiency of model **(XgboostRegressor.ipynb)**

+Maximum accurary was achieved by RandomForestRegressor.
+Created a pickel file for randomforestregressor model.

 ### Project Deployment -

 refer to the below link -